memtech/elvis/README.md

     convert me <expression> to <units> - Convert expression to given units. help - Displays all of the help commands that Hubot knows about.
     ...

-# Help, I don't have node/python/ruby/redis on my machine but I want to contribute!

-We've got a few avenues for you.
-1) You can just write new code directly in Github.
-If you're lucky it might work.
-2) You can download this and run `vagrant up` to run Elvis in a vagrant virtual machine.
-You'll need to install VirtualBox and Vagrant first but they run pretty much anywhere.
-3) You can install docker and fig and then run `fig build; fig run hubot bin/connect` and he'll log right into IRC.